What is the Purpose of Having an Intervention?

 Get Professional Help to Ensure the Intervention Goes Smoothly

 When someone has been using and abusing drugs and alcohol for a while they tend to do things that are out of character for them.
 Often they go to great lengths to protect their habit.
 Manipulation, stealing money and hurtful comments are common and can cause family and friends to grow resentments towards the addict.
 It is important to realize that these things are a result of drug addiction and the person that you know and love is still in there.
 Intervention must come from a position of love and care.
 If the addict feels attacked they are very unlikely to accept help for their addiction or even admit they need help.
 A professional interventionist is the best way to ensure that your intervention goes over as well as possible.
 They can coach you through the process and de-escalate the situation if hurt feelings and frustration come up and cause the confrontation to go wrong.
 If your loved one needs help for their addiction problem and you decide to host an intervention for them it is highly suggested to hire a professional and experience interventionist to guide you through this difficult time.
 We are here 24/7 to speak to you about the best way to go about this.
 Don’t wait until it’s too late.
-Call us now at (888) 330-9964.
+If you are in the Virginia area, call us now at (804) 336-3087.

 Getting Help Doesn’t End with Intervention